c-e-jones/anchornews/README.md

 PostGres databse is connected via CodeInstitute.

-You can create your own version of Birmingham Anchor thusly...
+You can create your own version of Birmingham Anchor and deploying it to Heroku by forking the repo, and then...

 ### Heroku (Step 1)